naomijub/transistor/README.md

 * [`Evict`](https://opencrux.com/docs#transactions-evict) - Evicts a document entirely, including all historical versions (receives only the ID to evict)

 ## Dependencies
 A strong dependency of this crate is the [edn-rs](https://crates.io/crates/edn-rs) crate, as many of the return types are in the [Edn format](https://github.com/edn-format/edn).
-The sync http client is `reqwest` with the feature `blocking`.
+The sync http client is `reqwest` with `blocking` feature enabled.